-Additional toilet breaks (e.g., a second for a male or a third for a female) may be permitted, but will be penalised in accordance with the Point Penalty Schedule (i.e. Code Violations) if the player is not ready to play within the allowed time (i.e., within 90 seconds during a changeover and within 120 seconds during a set break).
+Additional toilet breaks (e.g., a second or more) may be permitted, but will be penalised in accordance with the Point Penalty Schedule (i.e. Code Violations) if the player is not ready to play within the allowed time (i.e., within 90 seconds during a changeover and within 120 seconds during a set break).

 The Referee shall have the authority to deny a player permission to leave the court for a toilet and/or change of attire break if it is interpreted by the Referee as gamesmanship and/or flagrant abuse of the Rules.